This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 Success Clue #2: Have a Vision

-Arnold was born in Austria, and he grew up there.
-He wanted to get to America, and he also knew that he wanted to be a champion bodybuilder and a movie star.
+Arnold was born in Austria and grew up there.
+He wanted to move to America and knew he wanted to be a champion bodybuilder and a movie star.

 “In weeks that followed, I refined this vision until it was very specific. … The vision became so clear in my mind that I felt like it had to happen.
 There was no alternative.
 It was this or nothing.” – Arnold Schwarzenegger

 Long before visualizing and vision boards were well-known, Arnold was already applying both of them.
-His daydreams resulted in concrete action that propelled him forward to achieving his goals.
-He made sure that each day of his life was used productively.
-He had clear direction, and that guided him with certainty.
+His daydreams resulted in concrete actions that propelled him to achieve his goals.
+He made sure that each day was used productively.
+He had a clear direction that guided him with certainty.

-Arnold created his own vision boards.
+Arnold created his vision boards.
 He hung up pictures of athletes all over his bedroom wall.
-He used the technology that was available to him at the time, and that was all he needed.
+He used the technology available then, which was all he needed.
 Arnold didn’t allow any excuses to stop him, and he has made sure to have a vision ever since his childhood.
-It’s been his guiding light and his driving force.
+It’s been his guiding light and driving force.

 Success Clue #3: Trust Yourself

-One thing that can be noted about Arnold with absolute certainty is that he trusts himself.
-He took inspiration from his role model, Reg Park.
-From Reg’s example, Arnold saw that he could achieve the same results.
+Arnold took inspiration from his role model, Reg Park.
+From Reg’s example, Arnold saw he could achieve the same results.
 He would use bodybuilding to get to America, and he would use bodybuilding to get into movies.
-Reg had already done both of those things, so Arnold knew that he could do it, too.
+Reg had already done both things, so Arnold knew he could do it, too.
 He trusted himself enough to know that he could achieve his goals.
 He knew it was possible for him and built his entire life around it.

 Success Clue #4: Break Some Rules

-Think of rules as being like a mould to follow.
+Think of rules as being like a mold to follow.
 Some rules are helpful.
-Other rules are harmful.
-Would you rather be thought of as cookie-cutter, as just like everyone else?
-Or would you rather be thought of as someone different, as someone who broke the mould?
+Others are harmful.
+Would you rather be thought of as cookie-cutter, just like almost everyone else?
+Or would you rather be considered someone different, someone who broke the mold?

-If Arnold hadn’t broken some rules, for example, he would still be in Austria.
+If Arnold hadn’t broken some rules, he would still be in Austria.
 We would never have heard of him.
 Bodybuilding might still have been an obscure sport.
 The fitness world would have been markedly different.
-We wouldn’t have had his leadership to follow in accomplishment, in politics, or in anything else.
+We wouldn’t have had his leadership to follow in accomplishment, politics, or anything else.

 Rules can include expectations that others have of you and expectations that society has of you.
-These rules, these expectations can be well-meaning intentions that are in place supposedly for your protection.
+These rules and expectations can be well-meaning intentions that are supposedly in place for your protection.
 Others are afraid for you.
 You might fail.
 You might make them feel bad that they’re not doing more with their lives.

-I’m glad that Arnold broke some rules.
+I’m grateful that Arnold broke some rules.
 I consider the world to be a better place because he did.

 Success Clue #5: Ignore the Naysayers

-“When I talk to graduating classes, I always tell a brief version of the story of my life and try to offer lessons everybody can use.” – Arnold Schwarzenegger
+“When I talk to graduating classes, I always tell a brief version of (my life story) and try to offer lessons everybody can use.” – Arnold Schwarzenegger

-Whenever you set out to do anything big or at least anything different, you’re going to face some opposition, including from those who think they know what’s best for you.
-Find some support from those who have a larger vision for you and for your life.
+Whenever you set out to do anything big or at least anything different, you will face some opposition, including from those who think they know what’s best for you.
+Find support from those with a larger vision for you and your life.
 You can ignore the naysayers, but you don’t have to do it alone.

 Arnold hasn’t relied only upon himself.
-It’s a lot more possible to ignore the naysayers if you have others who share your vision.
+Ignoring the naysayers is much more possible if you have others who share your vision.